Measures of inflation

 The Bank of Canada aims to keep inflation at the 2 per cent midpoint of an inflation-control target range of 1 to 3 per cent.
 The inflation target is expressed as the year-over-year increase in the total consumer price index (CPI).
 The CPI is the most relevant measure of the cost of living for most Canadians because it is made up of goods and services that Canadians typically buy, such as food, housing, transportation, furniture, clothing, recreation, and other items.

 The Bank also monitors a set of “core” inflation measures that allow the Bank to “look through” temporary changes in total CPI and focus on the underlying trend of inflation.
 In this sense, these core measures of inflation act as an operational guide to help the Bank achieve the total CPI inflation target.
-Beginning in January 2017, the Bank’s preferred core inflation measures will be CPI-trim, CPI-median, and CPI-common.
-See Renewal of the Inflation-Control Target: Background Information – October 2016 for more information on these measures.
+Since January 2017, the Bank’s preferred core inflation measures are CPI-trim, CPI-median, and CPI-common.